-I first got involved in Scouting when my older son, now in medical school, joined our Cub pack in second grade.
+I first got involved in Scouting when my older son, now a Medical Doctor, joined our Cub pack in second grade.
 His involvement drew me in and I volunteered to serve as a den leader shortly thereafter.
 My younger son is graduating from college, so I no longer have any active youth members in the family.

 Currently, I’m a unit commissioner in the Mighty Ottawa District of the Great Lakes Field Service Council in southeastern Michigan.
 I also serve on the troop committee of a fairly large troop (45 Scouts) of which I was committee chair for seven years.
 I am the Chartered Organization Representative for the Cub Scout pack chartered by my church.